vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 You can only hope that the JVM is smart enough to optimize this section.

-## "I'm A Threading Wizard!": Double-Checked Locking Madness
+## Double-Checked Locking Madness and Losing Your Mind

 So you get the fancy idea of double-checked locking: